 West Side Cleveland meat processor Earl C. Gibbs and his family bought the Stearns farm in 1919 and built the newer house in 1920.
 The family continued to graze cattle here through the 1970s, by which point the Parma suburbs had completely surrounded them.
 The City of Parma purchased the property from the Gibbs family in 1980 to preserve this unique remnant of Parma's rural heritage.
 The Parma Area Historical Society has since maintained it as a working educational and historic farm.

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-German Central Organization (approx. 1.1 miles away); The Stearns Homestead (approx. 1.4 miles away); First Brick Rural Road in United States (approx. 1.6 miles away); Old District 10 Schoolhouse (approx. 3.2 miles away); Woodvale Union Cemetery (approx. 3.4 miles away); Hampson Post No. 499 G.A.R.
-Civil War Memorial (approx. 4 miles away); John Shepherd - An American Hero (approx. 4 miles away); Berea District Seven School (approx. 4.2 miles away).
+Crile Hospital (approx. 1.4 miles away); First Brick Rural Road in United States (approx. 1.8 miles away); German Central Organization (approx. 1.9 miles away); Hampson Post No. 499 G.A.R.
+Civil War Memorial (approx. 4.2 miles away); John Shepherd - An American Hero (approx. 4.2 miles away); Old District 10 Schoolhouse (approx. 4.3 miles away); Woodvale Union Cemetery (approx. 4.8 miles away); Old Stone Church of Independence Sesquicentennial (approx. 4.8 miles away).
 Touch for a list and map of all markers in Parma.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 31, 2009, by Lora Szloh of Berea, Ohio.
-This page has been viewed 1,777 times since then and 46 times this year.
-Photo 1. submitted on October 31, 2009, by Lora Szloh of Berea, Ohio. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 830 times since then and 27 times this year.
+Photos: 1, 2, 3. submitted on October 31, 2009, by Lora Szloh of Berea, Ohio. • Kevin W. was the editor who published this page.